Jerome-h/FYP-Code/README.md

 Repository contains all code relating to the network managemnet, grouped by language.

-- Node-RED: contains the node-RED flows employed on the basestation and drone Raspberry Pis.
+- Node-RED: contains the Node-RED flows employed on the basestation and drone Raspberry Pis.
 Includes function codes seperatley

 - Receiver Controller: contains receiver controlling code and BLE server setup